 Following the processing of your investment, you will receive a confirmation from the issuer that includes information about the bond certificate number, investment amount, and investment date.

-A bond certificate will be given to you if you make a physical investment.
-This certificate needs to be kept secure because you will need it when you reach adulthood.
+You will receive a bond certificate if you make a physical investment.
+Keep this certificate secure because you will need it when you reach adulthood.

 Keep an eye on your investments and maturity dates to make sure your 54 EC Bonds provide you the maximum returns.
 Be sure to monitor interest payments and stay up to date on any updates from the issuer.